AdobeDocs/experience-manager-64.es-ES/help/forms/developing/rendering-forms-html.md

 ---
-title: Representación de Forms como HTML
+title: Procesar formularios como HTML
 seo-title: Rendering Forms as HTML
 description: Utilice el servicio Forms para procesar formularios como HTML en respuesta a una solicitud HTTP de un explorador web.
 Puede utilizar la API de Java y la API de servicio web para procesar formularios como HTML.
 seo-description: Use the Forms service to render forms as HTML in response to an HTTP request from a web browser.
 You can use the Java API and Web Service API to render forms as HTML.